TUDelft-PRIME-Books/Linear-Algebra/Chapter6/Diagonalizability.md

 :url: https://embed.grasple.com/exercises/9730853c-acca-481c-930b-56d1046256cf?id=117040
 :label: grasple_exercise_6_3_11
 :dropdown:
-:description:  To investigate the diagonalizability of a matrix with a 'special' structure.
+:description:  To investigate the Diagonalisability of a matrix with a 'special' structure.

 ::::::